 If an object selection was done with a left-click, all previously selected objects become unselected.
 If an object selection is done with a control-left-click, all previously selected objects remain selected.
 To unselect an individual object, control-left-click that object.
 To unselect all selected objects, left-click in any object or region, which leaves that region's object selected.
 Then control-left-click that object to unselect it.

-Note: Refer to APPENDIX H - Color Segmentation for more information about the four segmentation methods and the color space definitions.
+Note: Refer to section 6.4 Color Segmentation Extension for more information about the four segmentation methods and the color space definitions.